-John Purcell has worked at Spotlight Newspapers for more than two and a half years and covers Albany County suburbs.
+Senior reporter John Purcell has worked at Spotlight News for four years and covers Albany County suburbs.

-In the New York Press Association's 2011 Better Newspaper Contest he received third place honors in Spot News Coverage for his story on the aftermath of Tropical Storm Irene.
+In the New York Press Association's 2011 Better Newspaper Contest he received third place honors in Spot News Coverage for his story on the aftermath of Tropical Storm Irene in Schenectady County.
 Also, in NYPA's 2010 contest he received honorable mention for best news story.

 Before joining Spotlight, he interned at The Legislative Gazette covering state government.
 He graduated from SUNY New Paltz with a B.A. in Journalism.
 Also, he is a Schenectady County native.

 Proposed map places Kuhn into a different Bethlehem legislative district, quelling primary bid